The history of the Jack Smart Trophy, as told by Ross Erickson, Life Member.

 Jack’s impact on world philosophy has been profound.
 But littered through his writings and lectures you will find constant references to the games of hockey and cricket as illustrations of the philosophical points he was making.
 As a consequence, philosophers that otherwise don’t have a clue about our sport, quote him and reflect his love of hockey.

 Jack passed on the 6th of October 2012, but will always be remembered through the Jack Smart Trophy and its recipients.
+The award is given each year to a player who, by their performance or administrative efforts, have inspired members to continue playing in the Masters competition at the Club.

 2019 – Jodi & Robert James